FVarmint/UPES_point_library/README.md

 3. Run `npm install`
 4. Go to parent directory and run npm run dev
 5. Open http://localhost:3000 to view it in the browser.

-The page will automatically reload if you make changes to the code.
-You will see the build errors and lint warnings in the console.